holysugar/capistrano_banner/README.md

   This is production environment.
 Are you ready? (y/N) >
 ```

-If production environment, pause and wait your input.
+In production environment, capistarano pauses and waits your input.

 ## Options